File Types and Additional Fields

 Project Relationships - These are set on individual files.
 They can be embedded libraries, optional libraries, required libraries, tools or incompatible files.
 Once app integration occurs required libraries will automatically be downloaded with the file, optional files will display a message informing the player, and incompatible files will warn the player that installing the 2 files together is at their own risk.

 Experimental: Will not sync to the CurseForge app and will not appear in the website searches.
-Can only be viewed through a direct link.
 The files in this project type can be played using the client import feature.
-Experimental projects cannot be changed to regular status by clicking on the 'Submit Project for non-experimental' button in the main project page in the warning box (see image below).
+Experimental projects can be changed to regular status by clicking on the 'Submit Project for non-experimental' button in the main project page in the warning box (see image below).
 Until then, experimental is great as a testing environment for your mods and addons, or a way to setup your project page before publishing it publicly.

 Abandoned: Projects with this status are either set to this by the project owner, or due to the project owner not migrating his account (accounts were migrated twice in the past, once from Curse to Twitch, and as of recent (Dec.
 2020), from Twitch to Overwolf.
 Once the owner migrated his account, his projects will revert to their previous status.